jallred/GettingAndCleaningData_project/readme.md

-The class was tasked with taking two sets of data (testing and training) which contained several variables containing accelerometer and gyro data for several subjects, each of which were accomplishing several tasks.
+The class was tasked with taking two sets of data (testing and training) which contained several variables containing accelerometer and gyro data for several subjects, each of which were accomplishing designated tasks.
+The testing and training data sets were joined.
+Then, the mean and standard deviation of each measurement for each subject and activity was extracted and added to the tidy data.

 R script description